 All projects: You must give feedback to team members on a timely basis.
 People want to be praised for a job well done.
 Remember that public praise is the most effective.
 People also need to be told when their performance does not meet your expectations.
 This should be done in private and include what they can do to improve.
 You must deliver feedback in a way that encourages people to tell you about problems early, when you and the team can define a solution or a “work around.”
 Constructive Feedback

 It is extremely ineffective for you to get angry with team members who report bad news.
-This action (or reaction) dooms you to find out about problems when it’s too late to fix them.
+This action (or reaction) causes team members to hide problems.
+Then you are doomed to find out about problems when it’s too late to fix them.
 Dysfunctional Project Team video

 Leading Teams Summary